NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ## Closing an organisation

 If an organisation has stopped using RAVS for any reason, you should deactivate it.
+This will start the closing process.

 1. On the home page, select the organisation you want to close.
 2. On the next page showing details of the organisation, select 'Deactivate organisation' and follow the instructions on screen.